Ford Mustang SVT Cobra Information and History

 With the new model, Ford has catered to the drag racing crowd, whereas previous Cobras tilted to road racer.
 The GT500 is heavier than other models, owing largely to the iron 86.4 engine in place of the aluminum 4.6 engine in previous years (except for 2003-2004, which had the iron 4.6).
 The previous body’s IRS package is generally considered weaker than the solid rear end which is thus better suited to drag racing abuse.
 On smooth pavement the solid rear end actually performs better than the IRS, which is mainly suited to uneven surfaces.
 The GT500 also has a larger set of 18″ wheels, bigger brakes, and larger sway bars to accommodate the larger, heavier engine.

-Find a Mustang Cobra for Sale at Anderson Ford of Clinton!
+Find a Mustang Cobra for Sale at Anderson Ford!